Mughal invasions of Konkan (1684)

 Mughal invasion of Konkan (1684) was a part of the Deccan wars.
-It was a military campaign launched by the Mughal Emperor Aurangzeb to capture the Konkan region from the Maratha ruler Sambhaji.
+It was a military campaign launched by the Mughal Emperor Aurangzeb to capture the Konkan region from the Maratha emperor Sambhaji.
 The Mughal forces were led by Shah Alam I (Muazzam) and Shahbuddin Khan.
 The harsh climate and Maratha guerrilla tactics caused the numerically stronger Mughal troops to go into a slow retreat.
-The Maratha army suffered small losses in this unsuccessful campaign of the Moghal Empire.
+The Maratha army suffered small losses in this unsuccessful campaign of the Mughal Empire.

 Most of the troops died due to famine, drought, food poisoning, and a general lack of food.
 Nearly one third of the total troops were killed by Marathas under Sambhaji at the narrow passage of Ramghat.
 The remaining few thousand troops including Shah Alam were rescued by the Siddis and Ruhulla Khan and then joined Aurangzeb's camp.

 Background

 Aurangzeb tried attacking the Maratha Empire from all directions, intending to use the Mughal numerical superiority to his advantage.
 Sambhaji had prepared well for the invasions and the Maratha forces promptly engaged the numerically larger Mughal army in several small battles using guerrilla warfare tactics.
 However, Sambhaji and his generals attacked and defeated the Mughal generals whenever they got an opportunity to lure the Mughal generals into decisive battles in the Maratha stronghold territories.
 Sambhaji had devised a strategy of minimising the losses on his side.
 If there was an opportunity then the Maratha army attacked decisively, however, if the Mughals were too strong in numbers, then the Marathas used to retreat.
 This proved to be a very effective strategy as Aurangzeb's generals were not able capture the Maratha territories for three years continuously.
 Aurangzeb then decided to attack the Maratha capital Raigad Fort directly from the north and south.
 He made a pincer attempt to surround the Maratha Capital that led to Mughal invasions of Konkan (1684).